pireifej/udacity_project4/README.md

 ---

 - Hard-coded the pizza sizes.
 I found that the calculations aren't necessary since you get the same size every time.
 I logged the calculated sizes and then hard coded them in the "sizes" object literal (292.5px for small, 389.961px for medium and 585px for large).
 - We do not necessarily need to access the DOM object for every iteration whenever we use document.querySelectorAll().
-Everytime weaccess the DOM, it takes a lot of time.
+Everytime we access the DOM, it takes a lot of time.
 So I access the DOM only once outside of the loop.

 Scrolling
 ---